DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: Formulation of DiffCoord

-To efficiently adapt the hyperparameters to diverse tasks, we model them using agent-wise neural networks:
+where $\bm{\chi}_i$ denotes task-specific features.
+Compared with a single large network for $\bm{\theta}$, the agent-wise design scales better as the number of agents increases.
+The same networks can also be shared among isomorphic agents to further improve scalability to varying agent counts.

-where $\bm{\chi}_i$ is the network input, possibly including task-specific signals.
-Compared to a single large network for $\bm{\theta}$, the agent-wise design scales better with the number of agents.
-Isomorphic agents can also share one network, as shown in our simulations, further enhancing scalability.
+In this work, we consider an open-loop ADMM penalty policy that adapts only to task variations and ADMM iterations.
+Open-loop policies have shown robust performance comparable to closed-loop policies that adapt to ADMM residuals~\cite{saravanosdeep}.
+Although closed-loop policies may perform better with more ADMM iterations, their dependence on residuals complicates the computational graph and the learning pipeline.
+In contrast, open-loop policies preserve important problem structure in the learning framework and enable the reuse of many computational results, improving learning efficiency.